Tigran Barseghyan

-Tigran Barseghyan (Տիգրան Բարսեղյան; born 22 September 1993) is an Armenian professional football player who plays as a winger for Fortuna League side Slovan Bratislava and the Armenia national team.
+Tigran Barseghyan (Տիգրան Բարսեղյան; born 22 September 1993) is an Armenian professional footballer who plays as a winger for Slovak First Football League side Slovan Bratislava and captains the Armenia national team.

 Club career

 Born in Armenian capital Yerevan, Barsegyan played with FC Banants, FC Gandzasar Kapan and FC Mika in the Armenian Premier League.
 On 30 August 2016, he moved abroad and signed with Macedonian side FK Vardar where his national teammate Hovhannes Hambardzumyan is already playing.

 After two-and-a-half seasons at FK Vardar, considered to be one of the best foreign players to play in Macedonian First Football League by media such as gol.mk due to visa problems, he left the club, seeking a new one at the beginning of 2019.

 On 24 January 2020, FC Astana announced the signing of Barseghyan to a two-year contract.

 On 24 November 2021, Slovan Bratislava announced the signing of Barseghyan to a contract.
+On 28 August 2024, he scored the winning goal in a 3–2 victory over Midtjylland during the 2024–25 Champions League play-off second leg, qualifying his club to the group stage for the first time in their history with a 4–3 aggregate score.